 - ½ cup cashews raw

-- 2 tablespoons lime juice or lemon juice
+- 2 tablespoons lime juice (or lemon juice)

 - 1 tablespoon apple cider vinegar

-- 1 tablespoon sriracha adjust to taste
+- 1 tablespoon sriracha (to taste)

-- 1 teaspoon maple syrup honey/optional
+- 1 teaspoon maple syrup (or honey)

 - 1 clove garlic